 Boasts more than 15 million users.
 You simply post your project on its website and receive bids from freelance graphic designers worldwide.
 You compare the proposals and prices and select the ones that best meet your needs.

 You can engage in real-time chat, collaborate and track tasks.
 All payments are made through the Freelancer.

 Pawan Kumar presents a great tutorial on how to use Freelancer –

 The site claims nearly 450,000 graphic designers.
-You post a description of your work, get a 100 plus designers sending you designs to your inbox, review and compare the work, and then choose the best design based on your standards.
-The site offers a 100% money back guarantee.
+You post a description of your work, get a 100 plus designers sending your designs to your inbox, review and compare the work, and then choose the best design based on your standards.
+The site offers a 100% money-back guarantee.

 Below is a video from YouTube explaining how DesignCrowd works in more detail –

-By entering “graphic designer” under search, you can see a list of designers, descriptions of their specialities, country, hourly rates, ratings, hours they worked for oDesk customers, and more.
+By entering “graphic designer” under search, you can see a list of designers, descriptions of their specialties, country, hourly rates, ratings, hours they worked for oDesk customers, and more.

 You post your job description and receive applications from candidates, review their work and background, set up a virtual interview to select the best candidate, and you can track their progress. oDesk handles all financial transactions for you.

 Evan Carmichael presents an excellent video below from YouTube on how to find good people on oDesk –